 Color and texture: It is very important to use color and texture effectively.
 A matte or textured surface for panels is generally preferable to a glossy finish, because the glare of some types of lights can make a glossy surface difficult to read or view.
 A vivid color used for backing the individual panels can be very effective; it can be coordinated with one of the primary colors used in the poster presentation (e.g., the color of the bars on the graph).
 Note: The display board will be in plain white color.

 Spacing: Using as much of the space as possible for the poster and as little as possible for the accompanying material (title strip; acknowledgements section) is wise.
-However, the title strip must be prepared in sufficiently large type to be seen from the entrance so it is visible after people enter the room.
+However, the title strip must be prepared in sufficiently large type to be seen from the entrance so it is visible as people enter the room.
 In general, people can read letters that are 2 inches high from a distance of 30 feet.

 IMPORTANT INFORMATION FOR POSTER PRESENTERS